For this exercise, please download and install this Duplicator archive package into a new empty database.

 In this exercise, you will add another menu or two.
-Then you make one work with font-awesome.
+Then you will make one work with font-awesome.

 One of the mandatory files in a WordPress theme is functions.php.
 It acts like a plugin for your site, calling functions that happen when the site loads.
 With functions.php we can run setup functions, modify (filter) default WordPress output or other functionality, or add or remove features, etc.